Florida docking plan in the works for ill-fated cruise ships

 Holland America President Orlando Ashford penned an opinion column in the South Florida Sun Sentinel to plead with officials and residents to let the passengers disembark.

-Broward County Sheriff Gregory Tony called the situation a “humanitarian crisis” and asked commissioners at the Tuesday meeting not to decide based on emotion.
-Allowing the ship to dock would burden the local health care system and put residents at risk of additional exposure, he warned.
+Broward County Sheriff Gregory Tony called the situation a “humanitarian crisis” and asked commissioners not to vote based on emotion.
+Allowing the ship to dock would burden the local healthcare system and put residents at risk of additional exposure, he warned.

 “This ship has been turned away from several countries already,” Tony said.
 “We are in some very, very critical circumstances where we as a county are going to have to determine are we willing to take on this responsibility.”